epfl-ada/ada-2024-project-gear5/README.md

 For our project, we intend on defining the relative success of a movie by assessing multiple statistics.
 These metrics include:

+- The popularity of a movie: We get a popularity score from the TMDb dataset, which is a metric that takes into account the following:
+  - Release date
+  - Number of users who added it to their "watchlist" for the day
+  - Number of users who marked it as a "favourite" for the day
+  - Number of views for the day
+  - Number of votes for the day
+  - Total number of votes
+  - Vote average
+  - Previous day's popularity score
-- One can identify the "Golden Age" based on financial success by pointing out the period when the cinema industry generated the most revenue adjusted to inflation.
-Analysis box office data by year and thus visualize trends to identify periods of high financial success.
+- The box office revenue of a movie adjusted for inflation.
+One can identify the "Golden Age" based on financial success by pointing out the period when the cinema industry generated the most revenue adjusted to inflation.
-- Movie ratings from MovieLens (From the MovieLens dataset): This metric gives the general grade given to each movie on the MovieLens website.
-- User movie ratings (From the MovieLens dataset): This metric gives the grade given by individual users on the MovieLens website.
+- User movie ratings (from the MovieLens dataset).
+This metric gives the grade given by individual users on the MovieLens website.
+Viewers opinions are important to assess the success of a movie.
-- Reviews sentiment analysis (From the MovieLens dataset): From user reviews collected on the MovieLens website, we want to run a sentiment analysis to find if they are positive or negative, and thus assess the evolution of sentiments along the years.
-For the sentiment analysis, we want to use FacebookAI's RoBERTa-base, a pretrained tokenizer and model distributed by HugginFace.
+- Reviews sentiment analysis (from [MovieLens Tag Genome Dataset 2021](https://grouplens.org/datasets/movielens/)) dataset: We run sentiment analysis on reviews, defining if they are positive or negative, and thus assess the again the viewers' point of view.
+For the sentiment analysis, we use a pretrained Bert model and a pretrained tokenizer available on HugginFace [here](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english).

+We define the "Golden Age" per genre as the decade where the average success score is the highest.
+We will also look at the average success score per year to identify the "Golden Age" of cinema in general.
+This will allow us to identify the most successful genres and periods in cinema history.

 ### Part 2 - Time-related trends analysis per genre and country

 Once the robust success metric is created, we want to apply it to all the movies in our combined dataset.
-This will help us to indicate how movie success (measured by box office, ratings, and sentiment) changes over time by genre and country, helping to identify shifts in dominant genres and regions, and pinpoint key cinematic "eras."
+This will help us to indicate how movie success (measured by popularity, box office, ratings, and sentiment) changes over time by genre, helping to identify shifts in dominant genres and regions, and pinpoint key cinematic "eras."
 The data will be preprocessed by grouping movies based on their genres (handling multi-genre films) and countries of origin.
 Then, we will calculate success metrics for each movie, aggregated by year, genre, and country.
 Using these metrics, we will create time-series data to track the success of different genres and countries over time.
 For each group, we will calculate the average success score, total box office revenue (adjusted for inflation), and the number of films produced.
 These trends will be analyzed in order to identify which genres and countries have been most successful at different times.
 For example, we might see action films rise in the 1980s or how Bollywood’s global influence grew in the 2000s.
 We’ll also look for cultural patterns, like the dominance of war films during WWII.